madeso/lion/readme.md

 </TextBox>
 ```

-So our xml example would be:
+Adding a custom format seems like a lot of hassle, so with dot notation our example xml example would go from `<foo bar="baz"/>` to:
 XML
 ```xml
 <foo>